Theodore H. Blau: History

-A key tobacco industry witness, Dr Theodore Blau, testified in both the Galbraith and the Cipollone trials according to a defence pattern that continues in 21st century trials.
+A key tobacco industry witness, Blau testified in both the Galbraith and the Cipollone trials according to a defense pattern that continues in 21st century trials.
 Specifically, to downplay the difficulty of quitting and the importance of nicotine and other ingredients, while shifting the responsibility to the smoker with the implication that the smoker's motivation to quit is the main factor.